nens/threedi-docs/source/a_releasenotes.rst

 - Water depth maps for multiple timesteps
 - Bugfix Sideview Tool

-Also we have included a comprehensive table on our docs showing the current status of implementation of features of API v3: docs.3di.live/d_qgis_plugin.html#simulate
+Also we have included a comprehensive table on our docs showing the current status of implementation of features of API v3: :ref:`simulate_api_qgis_overview`

+*Import note for QGIS Users:*

+Please note that installing QGIS has been undergoing some changes, at the moment the OSGeo4W Network Installer is the recommended way to install QGIS.
+See https://www.qgis.org/en/site/forusers/download.html for more information.
+This change does not apply for users that use the Modeller Interface installer.

 *Animation Toolbar update*